 As huge proponents of masturbation, we would be remiss if we did not discuss anal techniques as well as penile ones.
 There are many benefits to both types of sexual gratification.
 It all depends on your level of enjoyment of anal play and your desire to explore a different kind of orgasmic experience other than just penile.
+Learning about assturbation and anal orgasms will change your life for the better.

 Let’s begin…